nsomar/Swiftline/Readme.md

 - Ask , Choose  and agree: Easily create prompt for asking the user more info
 - Run: A quick way to run an external command and read its standard output and standard error.
 - Env: Read and write environment variables [ruby-flavored](http://ruby-doc.org/core-2.2.0/ENV.html)
+- Args: Parses command line arguments and return a hash of the passed flags

 ## Usage